Sri Lankan diaspora: Distribution by continent

+The Sri Lankan diaspora is distributed across all inhabited continents, with significant populations in the Asia, Europe, Oceania, Middle East and North America.
+The majority of Sri Lankans in the Middle East are temporary labour migrants, primarily employed under short-term contracts in Gulf countries such as the UAE, Qatar, and Saudi Arabia, and their presence fluctuates with employment cycles.
+In contrast, Sri Lankan communities in Europe, Oceania, and North America are largely permanent or long-term residents, often comprising families and second-generation immigrants who maintain strong cultural, economic, and social ties with Sri Lanka while being integrated into local societies.

 Africa

 Botswana

 According to The United Nations, there were 110,596 international migrants in Botswana and in that number 992 of them were from Sri Lanka.

 Libya

 Libya's 2007 census says that there are over 15,010 workers from Sri Lanka.
 Sri Lankan Sinhalese make up two-thirds of the buddhist population of Libya.

 Mauritius

 Sri Lanka (Ceylon) and Mauritius were former British and Dutch colonies but the presence of Sri Lankans in Mauritius goes back to between 1819 and 1832 during the British Period when Sinhalese nobles were exiled to Mauritius from the result of the Kandyan wars.

 The total number of Mauritians with Sri Lankan descent is 5,000 which 80% of them are Sinhalese.

 Seychelles

 Sri Lankans make up around 2.5% of the population in the Seychelles where the number is at 2,200.
 It is said that the first Sri Lankans to reach the Seychelles was in 1967 where 6 fisherman from Sri Lanka came to the Seychelles on a sailing vessel.
 Today, many Sri Lankans in the Seychelles are working as professionals.